wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-nodejs-chat-app-socketio.md

 In this tutorial you learned how to create a chat application hosted in an Azure web app.
 You can also host this application as an Azure Cloud Service.
 For steps on how to accomplish this, see [Build a Node.js Chat Application with Socket.IO on an Azure Cloud Service].

+For more information, see also the [Node.js Developer Center].

+## What's changed

+* For a guide to the change from Websites to App Service see: [Azure App Service and Its Impact on Existing Azure Services].

 <!-- URL List -->

 [Azure Redis Cache]: /documentation/services/redis-cache/
-[Azure Web Apps]: /documentation/services/web-sites/
+[App Service Web Apps]: /documentation/articles/app-service-changes-existing-services/
-[Web Apps Pricing page]: http://go.microsoft.com/fwlink/?LinkId=511643
+[Web Apps Pricing page]: /documentation/articles/azure-subscription-service-limits/
 [Build a Node.js Chat Application with Socket.IO on an Azure Cloud Service]: /documentation/articles/cloud-services-nodejs-chat-app-socketio/
 [Install and Configure the Azure CLI]: /documentation/articles/xplat-cli-install/
-[Azure and Its Impact on Existing Azure Services]: /documentation/services/web-sites/
+[Azure App Service and Its Impact on Existing Azure Services]: /documentation/articles/app-service-changes-existing-services/
 [Node.js Developer Center]: /develop/nodejs/
-[Try Azure Web App]: https://tryappservice.azure.com/
 [Instance Affinity in Azure Web Sites]: https://azure.microsoft.com/blog/2013/11/18/disabling-arrs-instance-affinity-in-windows-azure-web-sites/
 [Create a cache in Azure Redis Cache]: /documentation/articles/cache-dotnet-how-to-use-azure-redis-cache/